 Once an Employee Record exists in Core HR, that Employee can be given Administrator access, allowing permissions to manage the software, make changes, update Employee records, etc. This is typically necessary for Admins or Human Resources staff who are managing their Employee data within the Core HR module.

-*Note - only the Employee Record needs to exist.
-The employee's username/Employee Account may not yet be generated.
+Only the Employee Record needs to exist.
+The employee's username/employee Account does not need to be generated yet.

-- Description: The Security Role feature allows you to create and assign security roles for administrator permissions.
-Security roles utilize the same settings as the administrator setup and allows for roles to be configured and managed at the role level, with all updates passing to the assigned administrators.
+- The Security Role feature allows you to create and assign security roles for administrator permissions.
+Security roles utilize the same settings as the administrator set up and allow for roles to be configured and managed at the role level, with all updates passing to the assigned administrators.

-- Security Roles are setup under Menu > Setup > Administrators > Security Roles tab, and then can be selected when setting up Admins.
+- Security Roles are set up under Security Roles found on the Administrators page, and then can be selected when setting up Admins.
+For more information, you can refer to the following article.

 - Once a Security Role has been assigned to an Administrator, the settings are locked and cannot be modified at the individual Administrator level.
 Updates will need to be managed at the Security Role level, or the employee needs to be changed to 'Not Assigned' and custom settings can be applied.